COVID-19 FAQs For Non-Unionized Employees In Ontario

 Yes, if allowing you to come into work means putting others at risk.
-Similarly, with an employee who has been diagnosed with COVID-19, the employer has to balance your right to be free from discrimination on the ground of family status or by association with the obligation to provide other employees with a healthy and safe work environment.
+Similarly with an employee who has been diagnosed with COVID-19, the employer has to balance your right to be free from discrimination on the ground of family status or by association with the obligation to provide other employees with a healthy and safe work environment.
 The employer can ask that you stay at home for the length of time consistent with information from medical and public health officials.
-It is arguable that the employer has to pay you for the duration of your stay as failure to do so may amount to a constructive dismissal.

 CAN MY EMPLOYMENT BE TERMINATED BECAUSE I AM AFRAID TO COME TO WORK BECAUSE OF COVID-19?

 Ultimately yes, if your fears are unfounded and the employer has gone through the necessary steps to ensure compliance with health and safety laws.
 Unless you have reasonable grounds to doubt the health and safety of your workplace or if the reason for your non-attendance falls under one of the grounds under the Ontario Human Rights Code entitling you to accommodation, failure to attend work could eventually constitute cause for dismissal.

 AM I ENTITLED TO BE ACCOMMODATED BECAUSE I HAVE TO STAY AT HOME WITH MY KIDS DUE TO SCHOOL CLOSURE OR IF I AM TAKING CARE OF AN ELDERLY PARENT?